 When it comes to manoeuvrability and grindability, the light version can totally keep up with the standard models.
 Thanks to the hanger’s design there is plenty of room to grind on without impairing the kingpin or receiving early greetings from the axle.

 By now, the Forged Titanium Indys have been part of my setup for nine months and I wouldn’t want to part ways with them.
 As you can see in the pictures, the trucks have lost quite a bit of material due to rough street curbs in that time.
 But it’s still a long way down to the axle.
 If you primarily skate parks, you can probably skate these trucks forever.
 Accordingly, with the Forged Titanium models, you’ll get incredibly light Independent trucks that are just as strong and durable as the famous standard variations.

 After nine months of testing: the Forged Titanium Indys.

 If you still think that Independent trucks are too heavy for technical skateboarding like street or flatground, I would like to invite you to let the Stage 11 Forged Titanium trucks convince you of the opposite (alternatively, let this Switch Frontside 540 do the talking).
 Even though there are much lighter trucks on the market, the Forged Titanium Indys are some of the longest-lasting trucks in the game that will do your tired bones a favour.
 Clear recommendation!

 - Reduced weight

 - High durability

-- If there is a con at all, I would name the break-in period of the bushings
+- If there is a con at all, I would have to say the break-in period for the bushings